 The Department of Public Safety officers routinely patrol the USD campus, including residence halls.
 The university also has an extensive video surveillance system.
 Security is a consideration when maintaining USD facilities.
-Security surveys are conducted daily by DPS, security personnel, and Residential Life staff to examine factors such as landscaping, locks, alarms, propped doors, fire hazards, lighting and malfunctioning emergency phones and/or video surveillance cameras.
-Any deficiencies found are reported to Facilities Management for corrective action.
+Security surveys are conducted daily by DPS, security personnel, and residential life staff to examine factors such as landscaping, locks, alarms, propped doors, fire hazards, lighting and malfunctioning emergency phones and/or video surveillance cameras.
+Any deficiencies found are reported to facilities management for corrective action.

 The university uses a number of systems based on the unique feature of each building, to monitor the security of and access to residence halls.
 Access to most of the university residence halls requires a keycard at the exterior entrances.
 Access to all of the university residence hall rooms requires a keycard at an individual's assigned unit along with a unique pin to access the room.
 The individual's university identification card serves as the keycard.
 Access to the university residence halls is assigned by the Department of Residential Life for the students assigned to the residence hall and units therein, and to any faculty, staff, and administrators working and/or living in the facility for a programmatic purpose approved by the university.
-Additionally, all floor level windows are provided with a sash lock for additional security.
-Security personnel patrol and monitor the University Terrace Apartments in the evenings, during the Fall and Spring semesters.